emcrisostomo/EMCCountryPickerController/README.md

 This library provides the following features:

   * A country can be selected from a list in a table view.
+  * The list can be searched using a search bar.
   * Country flags are displayed in the image view of a table cell and can optionally be hidden.
   * The flag border color and size can be customised and optionally hidden.